 - number of videographers you’ll have

-- an itemized list of the finished product (duration of the video, highlight reels, trailers, digital media files)
+- an itemised list of the finished product (duration of the video, highlight reels, trailers, digital media files)

 - logistical details (time and location)

 Get the most out of your contract!
 Any extras, like an engagement video session or a same-day edit, should be listed clearly in the contract.
 If it is not outlined in the contract and you want them, ask about it.

 “The highlights video was perfect, with the right balance of emotions and artful direction.
 The video was artistic with a creative set up.
 It told a story that captured the essence of the morning for our dinner guests.” – Josephine Ong, Client of TNC Weddings

 By now, after your meet up with the team (and the lead videographer of your wedding), you would have observed traits and characteristics of the video crew – trustworthy, reliable, accommodating and in sync with your expectations.
 You’ll definitely want to feel at ease, and have a good vibe from the team handling and producing your wedding video.